pocomane/brewed-in-the-apocalypse/bita-tasty.md

 ```

-World - So Lady Ennoia threatens the burgomaster and gets the info she needed.
+Scenarist - So Lady Ennoia threatens the burgomaster and gets the info she needed.
 How does she feel about this?
 How does this fit with her Doubt "I don't want to
 be like my father"?